MooLabsCan/mooai/backend/README.md

 - By default, this enables CORS for http://localhost:5173 (Vite default).
 Adjust backend/config.php if your origin differs.

 Security notes
 - Keep .env out of version control (already ignored).
+Do not expose OPENAI_API_KEY to the frontend; it must remain on the server.
+- If you need frontend config, use Vite public vars (prefix with VITE_) in a root .env and treat them as public.
 - Consider restricting allowed origins and adding your own auth if exposing publicly.